protocol/research-website/content/publications/delarocha2021/index.md

 # Type of publication
 # delete all but one
 publication_types:
-  - conference-paper
-  - journal-article

   - report
-  - book
-  - book-section
-  - thesis
-  - patent

 # For PL authors, use author folder name; for non-PL authors, write name as in paper within ""
 authors:
+  - alfonso-delarocha
+  - david-dias
-  -
+  - yiannis-psaras

 # Zero or more of the areas in content/areas
 areas:
+  - distributed-systems
-  -
+  - networking

 # Zero or more of the groups in content/groups (should match author membership)
 groups:
-  -
+  - resnetlab

 # Publications without a PL affiliation can be added to the author's profile without showing up elsewhere
 # If adding one, set this to true *and* do not set an area or group